Sunday, 9 May 2010

 Rewriting Russian History to justify “Why Russia is Great”

 A reinterpretation of Russian history is being used to justify the current governments ‘great Russia’ policy.
-The writer Elena Godlevskaya has written a mild attack on this type of history called “Russian History Doesn't Explain Why Russia is great” in order re-examine Russian history albeit again from a right wing perspective.
+The writer Elena Godlevskaya has written a mild attack of this type of history called “Russian History Doesn't Explain Why Russia is great” in order re-examine Russian history albeit again from a right wing perspective.

 In 2007 Vladimir Putin called for a more patriotic history.
 Putin said teachers had “porridge in their heads”, attacked some history textbook authors for taking foreign money — “naturally they are dancing the polka ordered by those who pay them” — He then went on the call for new history textbooks.
-He then passed a new law which gave the state sweeping powers to approve and to cancel history textbooks for schools.
+He then passed a new law which gave the state sweeping powers to approve and to cancel history books for schools.

-While some new textbooks provide some opposition to this falsification they did not go very far and certainly very few Russian historians will uncover the real history of the Stalin period.
+While some new books provide some opposition to this falsification they did not go very far and certainly very few Russian historians will uncover the real history of the Stalin period.
 Igor Dolutsky, the author of a history textbook of “positive history”?
 “It’s an appalling idea which hinders proper teaching in schools.
 School history should not create patriots, it should teach children to think.
 Putin’s task is to rule a state edging towards totalitarianism.”

 Aleksandr Filippov is a typical example of the “Positive History Man”.
 He defends this type of history “It is wrong to write a textbook that will fill the children who learn from it with horror and disgust about their past and their people.
 A generally positive tone for the teaching of history will build optimism and self-assurance in the growing young generation and make them feel as if they are part of their country’s bright future.
-A history in which there is good and bad, things to be proud of and things that are regrettable.
+A history in which it is good and bad, things to be proud of and things that are regrettable.
 But the general tone for a school textbook should still be positive.”

 Godlevskaya applauds the fact that “educationalists are working to solve a task of national importance – how to use the past to glorify the present”.